heysh/Tag-Editor/README.md

 # iTunes M4A Tag Editor

 Change the 'name' and 'email' tags on purchased iTunes M4A files.
+Upon first launch, users are given three options:

+- create backups for the songs on which this program is used - in case there is an uncaught error in the processing of a song,
+- retrieve and use the largest possible cover arts for songs,
-The program will recursively look for any subfolders and edit the tags on songs found within them.
+- recursively look for subfolders within the given directory, and edit the tags on the songs found within.
-Upon first launch, users are given the option to create backups for their files, and if they would like to use the largest possible cover arts.

 ## Installation